sindresorhus/comment-regex/readme.md

 > Regular expression for matching JavaScript comments

-*This is pretty fragile and created for performance reasons where using a real parser would be overkill.
-Do not use it with untrusted user input.*
+*This is pretty fragile and created for performance reasons where using a real parser would be overkill.*

 ## Install